thingybase/community/README.md

 What do the statuses mean?

-* **Under consideration** - this is where ideas that are not fully formed started.
+* **Under consideration** - This is where ideas that are not fully formed started.
 Here they'll collect more feedback or wait until it can be worked on.

-* **Planned** - these are ideas that will likely be implemented.
+* **Planned** - These are ideas that will likely be implemented.
 The ideas are mostly baked so you can get a good idea of what's coming.

-* **In progress** - an engineer is building the feature!
+* **In progress** - An engineer is building the feature!
 Its likely that the feature will be pushed to Thingybase so that you can try it out and give feedback as its being built.

+* **Cool down** - The feature is complete and shipped to production, but additional cleanup work is needed or feedback is being requested.
+You can expect smaller changes from feedback or cleanup to happen at this point.

 * **Done** - The feature was built and shipped.
-Give feedback on how it turned out.
+You can still give feedback on how it turned out, but its likely that feedback will be incorporated into a new story.